denmedius/pyaudisam/README.md

   - or: by rewriting MCDS from scratch,
   - or: by rewriting MCDS using the [MRDS Distance package](https://distancesampling.org/), meaning some kind of interface to R,
 * build a GUI for pyaudisam command-line (with some kind of "project" concept, and parameter set template, and ...),
-* add support line transects (only point transects for the moment),
+* add support for line transects (only point transects for the moment),
 * add support for the co-variates feature of MCDS,
 * ...